Scotland in pre-Roman times

-Before 70 AD Scotland was made up of groups of Celtic people clustered round hill-forts. (see Atlas of Hillforts in Britain and Ireland.)
+Before 70 AD Scotland was made up of groups of Celtic people clustered around hill-forts. (see Atlas of Hillforts in Britain and Ireland.)
 The people of Scotland spoke Brythonic (also known as Brittonic), a Gaelic language similar to Welsh, Cornish and Breton.
 We know this from place names such as “Aber” which means confluence, “Strath” which means wide valley and “caer” which means fort.
 They lived in roundhouses and their diet was predominately meat eaten as a stew.
 They lived in a land of cairns and stone circles built after 3000 BC.
 Pottery was used from 2000 BC with the “Beaker” culture imported to Scotland after mass migration from Europe.
 Read this article from the Orkney News – The Beaker People of North Scotland.

 This video takes you through the history of Scotland from 4000 to 2500 BC

 They wore little body armour.
 They traded across Britain with flints from York found in the north of Scotland and internationally with links to southern France as shown by the Stirling treasure trove.
 See Iron age gold torcs.
 Women wore clothes made of wool, lamb skins and plant fibres.
-The clothes were dyed various colours.
+The clothes were dyed in various colours.
 See The Huldremose woman’s clothes for an example found in a bog in Denmark.

-Scotland was known to the Greeks and Romans before invasion.
+Scotland was known to the Greeks and Romans before the invasion.
 Pliny the Elder writes in his book Natural History 1-11 in 77 AD;

 The tribes of Scotland were documented by the map-maker Ptolemy in Alexandra, Egypt 150 AD with the Caledonii being the best known today.